 While developing at a rapid pace, the supercomputer industry has become more sophisticated and demanding in terms of quantity and complexity of electronic components, which puts the need to increase the efficiency of heat sinks at the forefront.
-Existence of a thermodynamic cooling limit causes serious heat removal problems.
-Consequently, many of current cooling practices seem to have reached their capacity, being unable to cool newer generations of electronics.
+The existence of a thermodynamic cooling limit causes serious heat removal problems.
+Consequently, many current cooling practices seem to have reached their capacity, being unable to cool newer generations of electronics.
 Our research goal is to analyze state-of-the-art cooling technologies, debating on their development perspectives, elaborate appropriate solutions for the problem of heat removal over various time horizons and substantiate the possibility of implementing a system that is based on the effective use of the Kapitza temperature jump as a thermodynamic method in the cooling cycle.

 Project leader: Viacheslav Pronin,

 Despite the complexity and uncertainty of the modern global economy, oil still remains an energy resource that is crucial for the economic development of many countries, including Russia.
 The fact that its significance will not decrease in the short and medium-term is confirmed by numerous studies and forecasts.
 Consequently, ensuring effective field development and correct reservoir engineering is of utmost importance for the oil industry.
 The majority of fields demand techniques of enhanced or tertiary oil recovery, which increases the complexity of oil extraction.
 Our project includes studying the properties of liquids at the interface boundary, with particular attention to the case of injecting fluid into oil wells in order to increase the efficiency of extraction.
-We aim to prove that the magnitude of the temperature discontinuity is a parameter that can serve as an objective basis for evaluation of all the properties of liquids at the interfacial boundary and does not demand any extreme experiments or techniques.
-This methodology is potentially able to help avoid the necessity of thorough protection for measurement devices and to become the effective instrument of oil express analysis.
+We aim to prove that the magnitude of the temperature discontinuity is a parameter that can serve as an objective basis for the evaluation of all the properties of liquids at the interfacial boundary and does not demand any extreme experiments or techniques.
+This methodology is potentially able to help avoid the necessity of thorough protection for measurement devices and to become an effective instrument of oil express analysis.

 Project leader: Viacheslav Pronin,